1

 The Behavioral Health Administration currently contracts with 18 community mental health centers (CMHCs) for the provision of mental health treatment services to individuals and families who make a low income or are not covered by insurance throughout Colorado.
 Visit the CMHC web page for more information.

 The Behavioral Health Administration currently contracts with Administrative Services Organizations (ASOs) to provide a network of walk-in crisis centers, crisis stabilization centers and respite and mobile crisis services in their regions.
-See the map on this page.
+Visit the 988 Colorado website to view all locations.

 The Behavioral Health Administration contracts with Managed Service Organizations (MSOs) to manage and monitor substance abuse treatment services for adults and adolescents who are uninsured or under-insured in seven state Sub-State Planning Areas (SSPA).
 These include: involuntary commitment ,medication-assisted treatment and overdose prevention programs, offender treatment services, Strategic Individualized Remediation Treatment (STIRT) and opioid treatment programs, outpatient and residential treatment services, withdrawal management services, women's treatment services, and the community-based Circle Program.
 See the map on this page.